-NON-ATTENDANCE AT CLASSES DOES NOT CONSTITUTE WITHDRAWAL.
+NON-ATTENDANCE AT CLASSES DOES NOT CONSTITUTE WITHDRAWAL

-a) Written notification of withdrawal must be submitted to the Office of the Registrar.
+Written notification of withdrawal must be submitted to the Office of the Registrar.

-5) After the approval of the Registrar has been obtained, (in the case of graduate and professional school, the appropriate Dean) application for a refund or adjustment of fees should be requested from the Student Accounts Office immediately.
+After the approval of the Registrar has been obtained, (in the case of graduate and professional school, the appropriate Dean) application for a refund or adjustment of fees should be requested from the Student Accounts Office immediately.
 For students withdrawing in person, the withdrawal process is official on the date that application for withdrawal is made at the Student Accounts Office.
 Therefore, the calculation of the refundable portion of fees will be based on this date.
 (Retroactive withdrawals will not be permitted.)

-c) No refunds will be made for 30 days when payment has been made by personal cheque.
+c) No refunds will be made for 30 days when payment has been made by personal or foreign cheque.

-A student who is dismissed from the University for any reason will not be entitled to a refund of fees.
+d) A student who is dismissed from the University for any reason will not be entitled to a refund of fees f) In any Specified Limited Enrolment Programme (See Table II and IV), the first instalment of fees is not refundable after the first day of classes except on compassionate grounds (eg. illness).